 The entire CHIKARA wrestling league is built around this.
 Television production is broken into distinct "seasons", with each season's DVD release being designed as a comic book cover.
 Several wrestlers are based on video game and comic book characters.
 There is no swearing whatsoever, to the point where attempts to start a swearing chant by the crowd are shouted down by the rest of the audience.
 Rule of Funny holds sway, with stunts like holding the first minute or so of a match in slow motion, while another has a wrestler who doesn't like where the match is going, so he pauses and rewinds the match several seconds, starts again, and this time reverses a move he now sees coming.

-Is a wrestler gets a start in a promotion with a much different target audience before jumping ship to another, which can be said of practically anyone who started of in ultra violence encouraging no language filter CZW who went on to be a Chikara regular.
+If a wrestler gets a start in a promotion with a much different target audience before jumping ship to another, which can be said of practically anyone who started of in ultra violence encouraging no language filter CZW who went on to be a Chikara regular.
 Also can happen in a single promotion if it has different shows with different ratings, such as when Gateway Championship Wrestling decided it was going to discontinue its "adult" shows, meaning everyone now had to clean up for a family audience at all times or when a WWE wrestler moved from TV 14 rated Raw/Heat to PG rated Smackdown/Velocity.
-Then the whole of the WWE turned PG, except for pay per views up until Hell In A Cell turned PG too, making all of those continued shows afterward lighter and softer.
+Then the whole of the WWE turned PG, except for pay per views up until Hell In A Cell turned pay per view PG too, making all of those continued shows afterward lighter and softer.